 The DOD does not tolerate domestic abuse, and the military community respects, supports and defends victims of abuse.
 Through FAP, each of the military services is committed to promoting a culture of support for victims, and works with service members and their families to promote the rehabilitation of individuals who use violence in their relationships by teaching them healthy behaviors.
 Victim safety is always the No. 1 priority.

 More about domestic abuse and intimate partner violence:

-The Department of Defense does not tolerate child abuse and neglect, and is dedicated to ensuring the safety of every child in the military community.
-Through FAP, each of the military services works with service members and their families to promoting nurturing, healthy environments for children and youth.
+The DOD does not tolerate child abuse or neglect, and is dedicated to ensuring the safety of every child in the military community.
+Through FAP, each of the military services works with service members and their families to promote nurturing, healthy environments for children and youth.
 When child maltreatment does occur, FAP swiftly responds and works with child protective services, command, parents, and law enforcement to secure the child’s safety.